Fear of medical procedures: Signs and diagnosis

+Consistent avoidance of medical treatment can put patients at serious risk of medical issues and disease complications that affect future quality of life and longevity.
+Regular medical exams and tests, such as blood pressure and cholesterol levels, are crucial to sustaining good health.

 Fear of surgery

 Fear of surgery or other invasive medical procedure is known as tomophobia.
 Fear of surgery is not a fear experienced often, but is still just as harmful as other phobias that are more common.
 Since surgery is not a common occurrence, the fear is based on inexperience or something that is out of the ordinary.
 Surgery is a strong stressor that can trigger physiological reactions such as tachycardia, hypertension, hyperventilation, hyperthermia, muscle tension, sweating, and psychological reactions such as fear, anxiety, and acute panic attacks.
 This fear is one of those categorized under all fears of medical procedures that can be experienced by anyone, all ages, and have little need for actual psychological treatment, unless it is uncharacteristically causing the patient to react in a way that would be harmful to his or her health.